Is Esports a Sport?

 Final Words

-The future for Esports is undoubtedly bright.
+The future is undoubtedly bright.
 As mentioned earlier, things are beginning to change, and more and more people realize that not recognizing it as a sport is a mistake.
-The denial of Esports as a sport is slowly fading, and another narrative is occurring.
+The denial of it as a sport is slowly fading, and another narrative is occurring.
 Esports pros train just as hard as football players, even if they don’t do it physically.
 It takes a lot of preparation, training, and patience to get to the top, reminiscent of athletes’ effort to win.

 Plus, every real sport has a counterpart in Esports.
 Football has FIFA and PES.
 Basketball has 2K games.
 There are NFL games, baseball games, and games based on other sports too.
-Athletes admit they play Esports with friends or competitively, which speaks a lot about it.
+Athletes admit they play with friends or competitively, which speaks a lot about it.

 It’s more than just playing with friends.
 You can head to the top of the mountain if you take the time to train, and climbing that mountain requires the same effort as basketball stars finally winning a title.
 That’s why at BetZillion we think Esports should be considered a sport.